ASG Ribbon Logo Amyloidosis Patient Registry

 • To promote, monitor and help maintain closed private support groups on Facebook

-• To help patients get to support meetings and treatment centers when possible and financially feasible
+• To help patients get to support meetings when possible and financially feasible

 The ASG Medical/Science Advisors